Dioxins and dioxin-like compounds: Toxicity equivalents

 All dioxin-like compounds share a common mechanism of action via the aryl hydrocarbon receptor (AHR), but their potencies are very different.
 This means that similar effects are caused by all of them, but much larger doses of some of them are needed than of TCDD.
-Binding to the AHR as well as persistence in the environment and in the organism depends on the presence of so-called "lateral chlorines", in case of dioxins and furans, chlorine substitutes in positions 2,3,7, and 8.
+Binding to the AHR as well as persistence in the environment and in the organism depends on the presence of so-called "lateral chlorines"; in case of dioxins and furans, these are chlorine substitutes in positions 2, 3, 7, and 8.
 Each additional non-lateral chlorine decreases the potency, but qualitatively the effects remain similar.
 Therefore, a simple sum of different dioxin congeners is not a meaningful measure of toxicity.
 To compare the toxicities of various congeners and to render it possible to make a toxicologically meaningful sum of a mixture, a toxicity equivalency (TEQ) concept was created.

 Each congener has been given a toxicity equivalence factor (TEF).
 This indicates its relative toxicity as compared with TCDD.
-Most TEFs have been extracted from in vivo toxicity data on animals, but if these are missing (e.g. in case of some PCBs), less reliable in vitro data have been used.
+Most TEFs have been extracted from in vivo toxicity data on animals, but if these are missing (such as in case of some PCBs), less-reliable in vitro data have been used.
 After multiplying the actual amount or concentration of a congener by its TEF, the product is the virtual amount or concentration of TCDD having effects of the same magnitude as the compound in question.
 This multiplication is done for all compounds in a mixture, and these "equivalents of TCDD" can then simply be added, resulting in TEQ, the amount or concentration of TCDD toxicologically equivalent to the mixture.

-The TEQ conversion makes it possible to use all studies on the best studied TCDD to assess the toxicity of a mixture.
+The TEQ conversion makes it possible to use all studies on the best-studied TCDD to assess the toxicity of a mixture.
 This is most useful in regulatory work, but it can also be used in scientific studies.
-This resembles the common measure of all alcoholic drinks: beer, wine and whiskey can be added together as absolute alcohol, and this sum gives the toxicologically meaningful measure of the total impact.
+This resembles the common measure of all alcoholic drinks: beer, wine, and whiskey can be added together as absolute alcohol, and this sum gives the toxicologically meaningful measure of the total impact.

 The TEQ only applies to dioxin-like effects mediated by the AHR.
 Some toxic effects (especially of PCBs) may be independent of the AHR, and those are not taken into account by using TEQs.

 TEFs are also approximations with certain amount of scientific judgement rather than scientific facts.
 Therefore, they may be re-evaluated from time to time.
 There have been several TEF versions since the 1980s.
-The most recent re-assessment was by an expert group of the World Health organization in 2005.
+The most recent re-assessment was by an expert group of the World Health Organization in 2005.